viadee/bpmn.ai-ui/demo/README.md

 ## bpmn.ai UI web application
 The UI bpmn.ai web application is exposed on port 7000 on the host machine and can therefore be accessed by going to [http://localhost:7000](http://localhost:7000).
 The Spark UI is exposed on port 4040 on the host machine.

+A video introducing bpmn.ai and showing how to use the UI can be accessed on [Youtube](https://www.youtube.com/watch?v=qvtbqt4BOvo).